MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ms.reviewer: v-brycho
 ---

-# Try or buy, and deploy Dynamics 365 Guides
+# Overview of setting up Dynamics 365 Guides

-We're thrilled to introduce [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] for general availability!
-[Learn about Guides capabilities](index.md).
+Ready to buy a subscription of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] or sign up for a free trial?
+You're in the right place!

-To get started with [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you need to:
+To set up [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you need to:

-1. Buy a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription or sign up for a free, 30-day trial subscription.
+1. Buy a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription or sign up for a free 30-day trial subscription.

 2. Create a Common Data Service environment (if you don't already have one) and install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution in the environment (instance).